TIBCOSoftware/snappydata/docs/monitoring/configure_logging.md

 ## Setting Log Level at Runtime

-The inbuilt procedure `set_log_level` can be used to set the log level of SnappyData classes at runtime.
+The inbuilt procedure `set_log_level` can be used to set the log level of TIBCO ComputeDB classes at runtime.
 You must execute the procedure as a system user.

 Following is the usage of the procedure:
 ```pre